Armenia in the Eurovision Song Contest 2009: Before Eurovision

-Early rumours

-In December 2008, it was reported that the Armenian entry for the Eurovision Song Contest 2009 would be internally selected by the AMPTV, and that the Armenian representative would either be singer Aramé or American band System of a Down with a song about the Armenian genocide, which was addressed by member of the Turkish Parliament from the Republican People's Party (CHP) Akif Ekici who demanded the prevention of the band as the Armenian entrant.
-Lead singer of System of a Down Serj Tankian later denied their participation in the contest with AMPTV subsequently announcing the organization of a national final to select the Armenian entry.

 Evrotesil 2009

 Evrotesil 2009 was the national final that selected the Armenian entry for the Eurovision Song Contest 2009.
 The competition took place on 14 February 2009 at the Sport and Concert Complex in Yerevan, hosted by Gohar Gasparyan and Avet Barseghyan and broadcast on Channel 1.
-The 21 participating acts were selected by the broadcaster following a submission period which was open from 9 January through 7 February 2009; of the 21 submissions received, all were selected to compete.
-Artists were required to be of Armenian citizenship, while songwriters worldwide were able to submit songs.
+The 21 participating acts were selected by the broadcaster following a submission period which was open from 9 January through 7 February 2009; of the 47 submissions received, 21 were selected to compete.
 Prior to the event, the competing acts were presented to the public during a press conference on 12 February 2009.
 Interval acts for the event featured Armenian Eurovision 2007 entrant Hayko with "Anytime You Need" and Armenian Eurovision 2008 entrant Sirusho with "Qélé, Qélé".
 At the close of voting, "Jan Jan" performed by Inga and Anush Arshakyan, was determined to the winner, having been selected by the 50/50 combination of votes from a professional jury and a public vote.